 Canada Day Parade

-The parade kicks off at 11:30 a.m., starting from the intersection of Colborne Road and Lakeshore Road, heading west on Lakeshore then south on Christina Street before heading through the park on Lake Chipican Drive and finishing on Sandy Lane.
+The parade kicks off at 11:30 a.m., starting from the intersection of Colborne Road and Lakeshore Road.
+The parade heads west on Lakeshore then south on Christina Street before entering Canatara Park at Cathcart Boulevard.
+The parade continues through the park on Lake Chipican Drive and finishes on Sandy Lane.

-Visit the main field for a variety of family-fun activities and attractions starting at 11 a.m. through 4 p.m. activities including inflatables; face painting / airbrush tattoos; balloon clowns; hula hoop fun zone; crafts with Judith & Norman Alix Art Gallery; and an interactive mural.
+Visit the main field for a variety of family-fun activities and attractions starting at 11 a.m. through 4 p.m. activities including inflatables; face painting / airbrush tattoos; balloon clowns; hula hoop zone; crafts with Judith & Norman Alix Art Gallery; top shot hockey; flag strolling (buskers); Canadian Heritage War Plane on display; and an interactive doodle wall.

 Multicultural concessions